If Bastion is the heart of the nation, then Necropolis is where its spirit lies

 Highrod contains one of the oldest human-built structures in Highguard - and perhaps the Empire.
 The first First Sentinel was a fortification built in the first days after the Highborn arrived on these shores.
 Constructed to help secure the northern borders of the first Highborn kingdom against the orc barbarians in Bastion.
 Later, when the Highborn began to expand, it was from the First Sentinel that the armies went forth.
 While the structure looks tiny compared to modern fortifications, the ruins still show all the expertise of the Highborn siege engineers, using the same effective techniques that they have honed over centuries and still employ today.

 The castle endured until the civil war, during which it was severely damaged during a bitter conflict between an occupying force loyal to the patricians, and three chapters of grim-faced cataphracts.
 The castle was re-purposed as a military academy, training generations of Highborn commanders.
 In 77YE, the structure was gutted by a fire that raged out of control for three days; historians are divided as to the cause.
 Most claim that the fire started when a candle was knocked over in one of the cellars, but a few point to fragmentary accounts about the fire that suggest the involvement of supernatural forces - perhaps even an eternal such as Surut.
 After its destruction, the ruins were troubled by the ghosts of the dead soldiers, and a team of exorcists worked year-round to lay them each to rest while also trying to piece together the story of the fire.
-In the end, the shell of the structure was partially reconstructed, but repurposed again as a place of pilgrimage and shrine dedicated to the Ambition, Pride and Courage of not only those Highborn who died in the fire, but those who defended their people or marched to war to build a better future.
+In the end, the shell of the structure was partially reconstructed, but repurposed again as a place of pilgrimage and shrine dedicated to the Ambition, Pride, and Courage of not only those Highborn who died in the fire, but those who defended their people or marched to war to build a better future.

-Some Highborn point to First Sentinel as an metaphor for Highguard; while they can adapt to the times, their core identity endures, and remains unchanged.
+Some Highborn point to First Sentinel as a metaphor for Highguard; while they can adapt to the times, their core identity endures, and remains unchanged.
 A popular heresy, however, suggests that First Sentinel is not simply a metaphor for the state of Highguard but in some ways a spiritual or magical "barometer" of its fortunes.
 They point to so-called significant events such as the multiple expansions during the initial conquest of what is today Highguard; or certain incidents during the civil war.
 They claim that its destruction by fire and return as a spiritual place of pilgrimage reflected the Highguard finding their new identity within the Empire.
 These Seers of the First Sentinel claim to be able to predict future events by studying the structure and the lands around it; when they are caught in the vicinity of First Sentinel, they are invariably moved on and in some cases have faced charges of heresy and blasphemy.

 The Shrine of Britta